catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 .. code-block:: bash

-  $ openstack database db delete db-instance-1 myDB2
+  $ openstack database instance delete myDB2
-  # once the console returns the database will have been deleted
+  # wait until the console returns, it will reply with a message saying your database was deleted.

 **************************